 C. 1165 - C. 1230 ELEAZAR BEN JUDAH OF WORMS (Germany)

 Halachic scholar.
-He also wrote liturgical poetry (piyutim) which were influenced by the deaths of his wife, son, and daughter during the Second Crusade, an event in which he was also injured.
+He also wrote liturgical poetry (piyutim) which were influenced by the deaths of his wife, son, and daughters during the Second Crusade, an event in which he was also injured.
 His major works include Sefer ha-Chochmah (Book of Wisdom) and Sodei Razaya (Secrets of Secrets) on theology.
 Many of his other works including commentaries were lost.
 Eleazar belonged to a group of German Jewish scholars, known as the Hasedei Ashkenaz, which had a lasting influence on the direction, customs and philosophy of German Jewry.

 1165 FEZ (Morocco)